SutherlandB/AIOPlanner/README.md

 Go to Python website: https://www.python.org
 Download Python [photo]
 Check your version to see if it is installed properly --> python3 --version

+If you are having issues, reach out to me: suthbrown@gmail.com